Changa (drug): Composition

+Palmer has noted that while many herbs can be used, the MAOI component "activates" other herbs in the blend, and new additions may have unpredictable effects.

+Properties and effects

+Changa has a duration of 15 to 30 minutes.
+This is in contrast to ayahuasca, which usually lasts for 3 to 5 hours.

 In popular culture

-Australian electronic trio Pnau titled their November 2017 album Changa in homage to the substance.
+Australian Electronic dance music (EDM) trio Pnau titled their November 2017 album Changa in homage to the substance.
 It reached a peak of number 11 on the ARIA charts.

 The 2022 Australian film Everything in Between opens with a scene in which the protagonist smokes what is implied to be changa, leading into a hallucinogenic experience.